cjm715/ml_scratch/README.md

 2. In Terminal, run `pip install -e .` within root directory of repository.

 # The algorithms
-The algorithms implemented below are linear regression, logistic regression, gaussian discriminant analysis, naive bayes classifier, support vector machine, CART decision tree, random forest, K-means clustering, neural network.
+List of algorithms implemented:
+    - linear regression
+    - logistic regression
+    - gaussian discriminant analysis
+    - naive bayes classifier
+    - support vector machine
+    - CART decision tree
+    - random forest
+    - K-means clustering
+    - neural network.

 Each algorithm listed below will have all or subset of the following links:
 1. **Code** : This link directs you to the numpy implementation code of the algorithm within the `ml_scratch` library.